 The ROK joined the UN in September 1991 (as did the DPRK) and the Organisation for Economic Co-operation and Development (OECD) in 1996.
 The ROK is a member of the World Trade Organization (WTO), regional fisheries organisations, UN agencies and regional organisations such as APEC, the ASEAN Regional Forum (ARF), the Forum for East Asia – Latin America Cooperation (FEALAC) and the EAS.
 In 2010, it chaired the G20, culminating in the Seoul G20 Summit in November 2010.
 It also takes part in the Asia-Europe Meeting (ASEM) and is a dialogue partner of the Pacific Islands Forum.
 In 2009, the ROK joined the Proliferation Security Initiative.
 It also joined the OECD's Development Assistance Committee (OECD-DAC) in November 2009, signaling its support for the international consensus on principles of good donorship and aid effectiveness, and hosted the fourth international aid donors' conference known as the High Level Forum on Aid Effectiveness at Busan in November 2011.
 The ROK hosted the second Nuclear Security Summit in March 2012 in Seoul.

-The ROK sees itself as that is well-positioned to play a pivotal role on global and regional issues, such as disarmament and economic governance.
+The ROK sees itself as well-positioned to play a pivotal role on global and regional issues, such as disarmament and economic governance.
 It appreciates the benefits of working together with Australia, which it sees as sharing similar values and interests.
-In this context, the ROK and Australia have come together more recently as members of “MIKTA” (Mexico, Indonesia, South Korea, Turkey and Australia), an informal and non-exclusive group of influential countries cooperating to address diverse international challenges.
+In this context, the ROK and Australia have come together as members of “MIKTA” (Mexico, Indonesia, South Korea, Turkey and Australia), an informal and non-exclusive group of influential countries cooperating to address diverse international challenges.

 The first recorded contact between Australia and Korea took place in 1889, when Australian missionaries landed at Busan.
 Australian photographer George Rose travelled the length of the peninsula in 1904 and photographed the country and people.
 Today, his images of everyday Korean life, clothing and customs form a valuable part of Korea's documentary history.